JaesunPk/cadventory/README.md

   .\Release\bin\cadventory.exe

 Click + in GUI and navigate to a folder to index.

+> ⚠️ AI-based tagging requires Ollama to be running and the `llama3` model to be available.

 To clear all settings, run with --no-gui command-line option.